Water Sensitive Urban Design

 Why is WSUD important?

 Urban development has a significant impact on the natural water cycle.
-The integration of WSUD design principles into urban planning helps mimic natural process and ensures that waterways are protected by reducing stormwater runoff and peak flows, minimising consumption of potable water through rainwater harvesting, and helping to reduce urban heat through evapotranspiration.
+The integration of WSUD design principles into urban planning helps mimic natural processes.
+It ensures that waterways are protected by reducing stormwater runoff and peak flows, minimising consumption of potable water through rainwater harvesting, and helping to reduce urban heat through evapotranspiration.

 WSUD devices on private property

-Owners of such devices are to maintain and replace them when required.
+For WSUD devices located on private property, owners are responsible for ongoing maintenance and replacement.
 A maintenance plan is required and should outline cleaning schedule and replacement time frames.

 WSUD treatment devices